yav/monadic-language-talk/talk.md

 _Expressions_ are pure:

   * evaluate to values
-  * flexible evalutaion order
+  * flexible evaluation order
   * example: combinatorial circuits

 _Statements_ are effectful:

   * have a notion of sequencing
   * do this, then do that
-  * example: a recipie
+  * example: a recipe

 # Monads